 One of the most important roles for private tutors is setting, recording and marking relevant practice assignments for their students.
 Effective retrieval practice is well understood to be one of the most vital aspects of teaching and learning.

 Countless educational research articles have been written evaluating the importance of effective practice.
-More recently, we have gained an even better understanding of how practice helps to facilitate deep and meaningful understanding.
+More recently, I have gained an even better understanding of how practice helps to facilitate deep and meaningful understanding.
 Websites such as ‘Retrieval Practice.org’ and ‘CogSciSci’ are amongst those which detail the benefits of lots and lots of well-designed practice (or ‘shed-loads of practice’ – ‘SLOP’ – as it is sometimes referred).

 For tutors, this poses a problem.
 Unlike classroom teachers, tutors probably will not have substantial resources purchased for them.
 Most tutors rely on accumulating a range of relevant resources (or producing them from scratch) over the course of their career.
 Experienced professional tutors will no doubt have a range of worksheets, revision guides and textbooks to draw upon (even if, technically speaking, it’s a breach of copyright law to photocopy pages).
 Less experienced tutors may be fortunate enough to have resources provided for them by any agencies they work with – a dropbox with some scanned exercises, checklists or even textbook pages (don’t tell an IP lawyer!).